jeffchen006/OpenTracer/README.md

           [sload] 0xec01746e8e90bd328487896e4a321e712fca6dc8e63894b574abdd7f604679cc: 0x0
 ```

-1. **Dynamically infer invariants from transaction history**: This feature allows users to extract "any" data from transactions and infer invariants from user-defined invariant-related data.
+### Feature 2: Dynamically infer invariants from transaction history

+This feature allows users to extract "any" data from transactions and infer invariants from user-defined invariant-related data.
 It allows users to input a smart contract address, and an end block number, and the tool will return invariants that hold for all transactions that happened from the deployment of the smart contract to the user-defined block number.
 This feature is e